-We’re podcasters and anthropologists on a mission: to inspire communication, foster wonder, and generate empathy through open format dialogues and conversations.
-We are inspired by Anthropologist Ruth Benedict’s claim that anthropology’s job is to make the world safe for human differences.
-Why does all this matter?
-Ecological and political crises that affect the entire world force us to recognize that there is no ‘outside’ from which we can just sit back and observe.
-Rising nationalism, resource shortages, rights abuses and migration plague many around the globe.
-We podcast to reveal the social processes and systemic violence behind these issues, bring to light the lives of people living these realities every day, and give listeners positive tools to better engage and thrive in today’s world.
+We’re anthropologists on a mission, inspired by Anthropologist Ruth Benedict’s claim that anthropology’s job is to make the world safe for human differences.
+More than ever, anthropology matters because ecological and political crises that affect the world force us to recognize on an individual scale that there is no ‘outside’ from which we can just sit back and observe.
+Rising nationalism, resource shortages, rights abuses and migration are realities that characterize the daily lives of many around the globe.
+We podcast to reveal the social processes and systemic violence behind those issues and give listeners positive tools to better engage and thrive in today’s world.

-The This Anthro Life family includes three doctoral students and three masters students, all studying anthropology.
-Our team has presented the work of TAL at multiple national conferences and is now officially collaborating with the American Anthropological Association and the Society for Applied Anthropology.
-Additionally, This Anthro Life has published about podcast pedagogy on the University of Toronto Press blog Teaching Culture and has an upcoming month-long miniseries with the prominent international anthropology blog Savage Minds.
-We are thrilled that our 75th episode was released on January 25th, 2017.
+This Anthro Life is an official collaborator with the American Anthropological Association, the Society for Applied Anthropology, and SAPIENS.
+Additionally, This Anthro Life has published about podcast pedagogy on the University of Toronto Press blog Teaching Culture and has produced a crossover series in collaboration with the prominent international anthropology blog Anthrodendum.
+Ryan and Adam have also presented the work of TAL at multiple national conferences.
+At nearly 100 episodes, Adam and Ryan are excited to see what topics and themes come to characterize TAL for the next hundred.
 Our episodes run between 20 to 30 minutes – just long enough for a quick morning commute or a workout.
-In our weekly Conversations episodes our three hosts participate in an open-format dialogue with themselves or a guest, diving into the hidden worlds behind topics like protesting, beer, emoji, democracy through an anthropological lens.
+In our weekly Conversations episodes our hosts participate in an open-format dialogue with themselves or a guest, diving into the hidden worlds behind topics like protesting, beer, emoji, democracy through an anthropological lens.